Vijay Kumar Shukla: Family and education

 to OBC Bania caste, who was a strongman from Lalu Prasad Yadav's Rashtriya Janata Dal.
-His another brother Bhutkun Shukla who was responsible for killing G. Krishnaiah, the District Magistrate (DM) of Gopalganj during Chhotan's funeral procession and is now also dead.
+His another brother Bhutkun Shukla who was allegedly responsible for instigating a mob for killing G. Krishnaiah, the District Magistrate (DM) of Gopalganj during Chhotan's funeral procession and is now also dead.
 His wife, Annu Shukla, is an MLA from his former seat.

 Political career

 Shukla was first elected a MLA from the Lalganj constituency in the 2000 as Independent Candidate.
 Again won in February 2005 Bihar elections as a Lok Janshakti Party candidate.
 In the October elections of that year he won again after switching to be a Janata Dal (United) candidate.

 Shukla later stood as an JD(U) candidate for the Lok Sabha constituency of Vaishali.
 There he lost to the national vice-president of the Rashtriya Janata Dal, Raghuvansh Prasad Singh.
 He was debarred from election as he was convicted in the Brij Behari Prasad murder case along with Surajbhan Singh.
 But in 2014 he was Acquitted by highcourt along with other's.In 2024 he again convicted in Brij Behari Prasad Murder Case by Supreme Court along with Mantu Tiwari.

 In 2024 Lok Sabha Election he was defeated by Veena Devi of Lok Janshakti Party candidate.